Advertise with Us!

 As technology advances, numerous DevOps tools have been developed to make collaboration and development easier.
-To help you refine your DevOps strategy, we mention top 10 tools which you should use in the year 2019.
+To help you refine your DevOps strategy, we mention top 10 DevOps tools which you should use in the year 2020.

 Launched in the year 2013, Slack is still one of the top communication tools used by teams for effective collaboration on projects.
 This tool in the DevOps arsenal is used by technical organizations across the globe to tear down barriers and offer all team members a clear insight into the workflow.
 One exciting feature about Slack is that it allows developers to collaborate using toolchains in the same environment they are communicating with other maintenance and service members.

 An open source continuous integration server, Jenkins automates the complete build cycle of a software project.
 The USP of this tool is the Pipeline feature it offers, which can be utilized by the developers to automatically commit code into the repository, run test cases, as well as fetch reports obtained after testing.
 This highly customizable tool provides instant feedback and hence will warn you if a particular sprint is leading to a broken build or is harming the same.
 Most of the tasks and tools involved in SDLC can be automated using Jenkins, allowing team members to increase their throughput.

 Docker is a tool which is at the center of containerization, a trend which is quickly gaining momentum in the IT world.
 Docker allows secure packaging, deploying and running of applications irrespective of the running environment.
 Every application container contains the source code, supporting files, run time, system config files, etc. responsible for application execution.
 Using the Docker Engine, the containers can be accessed which in turn can execute applications in a remote environment.
 The app has allowed organizations to reduce infrastructure costs.
 According to a report, 2 out of 3 companies who have tried this application have adopted it within 30 days of using it.